rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-gitea/index.md

 ## Software deployed

-The open source components used in this project are:
+The open source components deployed by this project are:

 {{< table tableclass="table table-bordered table-striped" theadclass="thead-dark" >}}